e-perl-NOAA/SAC-docker/README.md

 ### Connect to GitHub (locally and in the container)
 **This step is essential if you would like to make/save changes in a GitHub repository.**
-- Open up a terminal and enter the following:
+- Open up a terminal in RStudio and enter the following:
   ```
   git config --global user.name "Your Name"
   git config --global user.email "yourname@your.com"
   git config --global credential.helper store
   ```
+- Go to your GitHub profile settings and scroll down to `<> Developer settings` > `Personal Access Tokens` > `Tokens (classic)`
+- Create a new Personal Access Token, give it a name that is descriptive, and the permissions you want it to have and click `Generate Token`
+- Save the token somewhere that you can find it again (I have a notes file with my Personal Access Tokens).
+- When you go to push your commits to GitHub, you will be asked for your username and password, the Personal Access Token string is that password

 ## Stop Image
 - Run the following commands